Too Many Network Antennas? Here's How to Choose the Right One

 2.4 GHz

-Offers a wider coverage range, penetrating walls and obstacles more effectively.
+Offers broader coverage with longer range, ideal for penetrating walls and obstacles.

 Bestseller